Online Application for Fall 2024:

 The prerequisite for admission into the program is a B.Sc. degree in physics (honors or major) or equivalent, with an average mark of at least 70% or a minimum GPA of 3.0 out of 4.0.
 Admission into the MSc program is a competitive process involving a review of all applications by a selection committee following the application deadline.
 The top-ranked students will be accepted into the program according to program capacity.
 Typically, the program admits about 8-10 students per year.

-International students are advised to contact McGill International Student Services to ensure selection of the appropriate start- & end-dates for the CAQ / study permit / visa:
+International students are advised to contact McGill International Student Services to ensure the selection of the appropriate start- & end-dates for the CAQ / study permit/visa:

 Completing the Online Application Form

-The list of documents required for the Fall 2023 application process is currently under review.
-The list & process below are therefore subject to amendment.
+The list of documents required for the Fall 2024 application process is given below.

-In addition to completing the online application, the applicant should upload items 1 to 6 listed below, and item 7 should be answered within the application.
-For upload instructions, see Additional information: Applying & Admission
+In addition to completing the online application, the applicant should upload items 1 to 6 listed below, and item 7 should be answered within the application:

-- English language proficiency: all test scores must be sent *electronically* by your testing centre to McGill University.
+- English language proficiency: verify if exemption from providing an English language proficiency score.
+All test scores must be sent *electronically* by your testing center to McGill University (institution code 0935).
 It is important that the name used on your language test matches exactly with the name used on your McGill application.
 PAPER COPIES ARE NOT ACCEPTED;

 - GRE: The GRE Score is not a requirement.

-- Letters of recommendation: must be uploaded by referees directly to the student's online application.
-The referee should expect to receive an automated e-mail with link and instructions, generated by the student's application.
+- Letters of recommendation: Two (2) references are required - must be uploaded by referees directly to the student's online application.
+The referee should expect to receive an automated e-mail with a link and instructions, generated by submission of the student's application.
 There is no set format for the letters of recommendation - max. length 2 pages.

 - Statement of interest: max. length 2 pages.